nukep/progblog/_posts/2015-04-15-developing-llamadb.md

 `union` spaghetti.

 The [`Result<T, E>`](http://doc.rust-lang.org/book/error-handling.html#handling-errors-with-option-and-result) "error handling" type is a _really good idea_.
-I generally don't like exceptions in many programming langauges, and I _especially_ don't like unchecked exceptions (come at me, C# developers).
-The reason for my disdain of exceptions is that they make proper encapsulation and auditing _difficult_.
-How can I be so sure that `foo()` doesn't throw an `IOException`?
-How can I be so sure that I've properly handled every single non-fatal error, and that none of them bubble up to `main()`?
-In principle, exceptions should only be used for "fatal" errors, but in practice, it's not so.
+It's a good alternative to the exception-based error handling patterns found in other programming languages.
+It's an enum that can either be `Ok(T)` or `Err(E)`, and must be used by the caller.
+In my experience, return-based error handling is better for recoverable errors than using try/catch (which in languages like C# can be neglected).
-In Rust, all non-fatal errors are return values, and all fatal errors are "panics" that abort the program.
+All non-fatal errors are return values, and all fatal errors are "panics" that unwind the stack and abort the program.

 The `unsafe` keyword makes code and security audits much more streamlined.
 If a segfault occurs in a Rust program, one can `Ctrl+F` for the word `unsafe` and investigate.
-Assuming that the Rust compiler and standard library are sound, I can guarantee you that LlamaDB can _never, ever_ segfault or invoke undefined behavior.
-The worst that can happen is that the program panics due to a failed assertion or `unimplemented!()` stub.
+Undefined behavior bugs are now shallow.

 # Implementation details